Subsidence Repair Cost

-- The job will take approximately 4 - 5 weeks to complete
+- The job will take around 4 to 5 weeks to complete.

-- How to find and hire a subsidence repair specialist
+- How to find a local subsidence repair specialist.

 Is your house subsiding?
 Is there evidence of subsidence cracks and you need to know the costs to repair it?